plone/plone.app.jquerytools/README.txt

  * cssclass: A custom css class to apply to the overlay.
 Ignored for inline overlays.

- * config: JQuery Tools configuration options in a dictionary
+ * config: jQuery Tools configuration options in a dictionary

 For AJAX overlays, add the following, form-oriented, options: